abinashnarendiran/Find-N-Feast/README.md

+  Note: If you want to do a review, make an account or use the recommended user login

- ### Recommend latitude and longtitude in device settings for nearby portion
+ ### Recommended latitude and longtitude in device settings for nearby portion

  Latitude  : 43.9459